Skip to main content

 Overview

 This document outlines the process of integrating Microsoft Sentinel with the Penfield Platform.
-The integration involves two main steps:
+The integration involves three main steps:

 1. Building Azure Logic App Playbooks to push relevant Incident Data to Penfield Platform via Penfield's API.